 This initial screening identified nine locations on seven different City parcels that appear to have space and no obvious constraints for stormwater BMP implementation.
-Of these nine locations, four are located at either the Portsmouth High School or the Little Harbour Elementary School, and a fifth location along Lafayette Road where a City storm drain outfall collects and outlets stormwater from a privately owned commercial parcel that has a relatively high pollutant load reduction potential.
+Of these nine locations, four are located at either the Portsmouth High School or a City owned property on Peverly Hill Drive, and a fifth location along Lafayette Road where a City storm drain outfall collects and outlets stormwater from a privately owned commercial parcel that has a relatively high pollutant load reduction potential.